19 Feb Save on Taxes with a Spousal IRA

 Active participation rules can get tricky, so it’s important to work with a CFP® or CPA who is well versed in the rules if you’re not sure about your status.
 At the most basic level, you are considered an active participant if you have a workplace retirement plan, like a 401(k), SIMPLE, or SEP, available to you and annual additions are made for the tax year.
 Annual additions include any money that flows into your account: employer contributions, employee contributions, forfeitures, and profit-sharing contributions all count.
 You are also considered an active participant if you are eligible to participate in your employer’s defined benefit plan.
 However, participation in a 457 plan (whether governmental or non-governmental) does not make you an active participant.
 The IRS has a good resource on active participation rules here.

 If neither spouse is an active participant, IRA contributions to traditional IRAs are deductible.
-For spousal traditional IRAs when one spouse is an active participant in a retirement plan and the other is not, the IRA deduction is phased out over the $196,000 to $206,000 income level in 2020.
-In this situation, if your income is above $206,000, no deduction is available.
+For spousal traditional IRAs when one spouse is an active participant in a retirement plan and the other is not, the IRA deduction is phased out over income levels between $198,000 and $208,000 for 2021 and $204,000-$214,000 in 2022.
 Contributions can still be made to a traditional IRA, but these contributions are considered “nondeductible contributions” and do not reduce your taxable income in the year the contribution was made.
 Nondeductible contributions are not without benefit, but we recommend working with a CERTIFIED FINANCIAL PLANNER™ to determine the best course of action if you find yourself over the deductibility limit.
 For Roth IRAs, contributions are limited based on income.
-For married couples filing jointly, Roth IRA contribution eligibility is phased out over the $193,000 – $203,000 level.
-We have written extensively on the differences between traditional IRAs, Roth IRAs and non-deductible contributions here.
+For married couples filing jointly, Roth IRA contribution eligibility is phased out over the $198,000 – $208,000 level in 2021 and $204,000-$214,000 in 2022.
+We have written extensively on the differences between traditional IRAs, Roth IRAs, and non-deductible contributions here.

 The SECURE Act of 2019 changed some of the rules for IRAs.
 The starting age for Required Minimum Distributions (“RMDs”) has been raised to 72 and IRA owners can now make contributions regardless of age.
 This makes the spousal IRA all the more attractive for older contributors and couples where one spouse is still working and the other is retired.
 We have more information on the SECURE Act here and here.